Skip to main content

 The Building Blocks of Account Ownership

-Before Arizona law can tell you who owns the money in a joint or pay-on-death account, it needs clear definitions.
-This statute lays the groundwork for every rule that follows by defining exactly what an "account," "party," "beneficiary," and "agent" mean in the context of deposit accounts at banks, credit unions, and other financial institutions.
+Before the law can tell you who owns the money in a joint or pay-on-death account, it needs clear definitions.
+This statute lays the groundwork by defining exactly what an "account," "party," "beneficiary," and "agent" mean.
+These definitions apply to every type of account at banks, credit unions, and other financial institutions.

 "Party" means a person who, by the terms of an account and subject to a request, has a present right other than as a beneficiary or agent to payment from the account.